c-pilot875/Group3_FinalProject/README.md

 4. Defensive Linemen
 5. Linebackers

-Since our dataset is already pretty low on datapoints, we don't expect to see very good accuracy in these models, but what information we can glean will hopefully allow us to see how these position groups differ.
+Since our dataset is already pretty low on datapoints, we don't expect to see very good accuracy in these models, but what information we can glean will hopefully allow us to see which stats are better at predicting the draft status for each position.

 Second, we will use k-means clustering on the same set of features to see if we can find any meaningful clusters in our data.
 Some possible meaning we hope to see in these clusters include position group, draft pick (higher draft picks clustered together), or college conference (players from better conferences clustered together).